M-Colley/pedsumo/README.md

 in the console (e.g., `Command Prompt` in Windows.
 You may have to use `pip3` if `pip` does not work.)

-Resources of this project are SUMO scenarios.
-'Scenario' may refer to all files needed to run a simulation or it may refer to the simulation map itself.
-Available scenarios where mentioned above.
+The resources of this project are SUMO scenarios.
+'Scenario' may refer to all files needed to run a simulation, or it may refer to the simulation map itself.
+Available scenarios were mentioned above.

 There are two options to use the program: via a GUI or command line.
-You can technically start SumoWithAVs without the command line or GUI (by setting `guiOn` and `sumo_GuiOn` to `False` in `config.py` and running `main.py`) but this is generally not advised.
-If you do, make sure to include an `end value` for a timestep in the `.sumocfg` of the scenario or else the simulation will always stop at 3600 timesteps.
+You can technically start SumoWithAVs without the command line or GUI (by setting `guiOn` and `sumo_GuiOn` to `False` in `config.py` and running `main.py`), but this is generally not advised.
+If you do, make sure to include an `end value` for a timestep in the `.sumocfg` of the scenario, or else the simulation will always stop at 3600 timesteps.
 Example:
 ```xml
     <time>
       <end value="4500"/>